 Chosen as a baby to be molded into a Prince of the Empire, Khemri has always had a wealth of luxuries at his fingertips.
 Raised in his own temple with an assortment of priests, servants, and even mind-programmed companions, Khemri’s early life as a initiate Prince is everything he would expect or want.

 As a Prince, Khemri is smarter, faster and stronger than regular humans.
 Truly he is superior in every way.
 The only problem?
 So are the thousands of other Princes scattered throughout the Empire.
-Worse: All of those Princes are competing for a chance to become the next Emperor and most of them have no qualms about killing the competition during duels or through plain and simple assassinations.
+Worse: All of those Princes are competing for a chance to become the next Emperor and most of them have no qualms about killing the competition during duels or through assassinations.

 The more time Khemri spends as a Prince of the Empire the more he understands that the Empire can be a cruel, unsatisfying place.
 Being a Prince is all Khemri knows and all he has ever wanted.
-Until he dared to imagine having something more, even if Khemri isn’t sure he will ever have the chance to choose a different life in A Confusion of Princes (2012) by Garth Nix.
+Until he dares to imagine having something more, even if Khemri isn’t sure he will ever have the chance to choose a different life in A Confusion of Princes (2012) by Garth Nix.

 A Confusion of Princes is a standalone Space Opera.
 It is also Nix’s first book for older readers since his widely acclaimed Abhorsen trilogy.

 Part of what marks Nix as an incredibly talented author is his richly detailed settings and well-realized characters.
 A Confusion of Princes is no exception with Khemri’s story playing out not just on an entirely new world but in an entirely new galaxy.
 The worlds Nix created here are so compelling that A Confusion of Princes even inspired its own online game: Imperial Galaxy.